odb9402/CNNPeaks/README.md

 ### **2. Build CNN-peaks model with preprocessed data**

 After you created your own training data with our **preprocess** module, you can build CNN-peaks model by using our **buildModel** module.
 The module run as 10-cross validation so it will throw 10 models.
 But you can adjust this by using -k parameter so that you can build your model with k-fold cross validation.
-Results of running the module include visualization of peak predictions about test data, train and test sensitivity and specificity during training process and trained models.
+Results of running the module include visualization of peak predictions about test data, train and test sensitivity and specificity during the training process and trained models.
 You can check those visualization results and saved tensorflow variables at a "models" directory in a path of CNNpeaks.

 > **CNN model building:**
 >